XdstruCTor/Stat-modeling/README.md

-# Linear Regression Analysis Script
+# Log Reg models and Linear reg models

-This repository contains R Markdown files and resources for various statistical modeling projects.
+This repository contains R Markdown files and resources for various statistical modeling approach.

 The  first R script is for performing linear regression analysis on telecom data.script includes steps for checking model assumptions such as multicollinearity, independence, homoscedasticity, and normality of residuals.